Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 If you are a tenant that’s unable to find a guarantor (for example if you need, but don’t have, a UK-based one) then the landlord may agree to a different arrangement.

-In these circumstances, it’s common for a de facto guarantor to provide the funds on behalf of their tenant to secure the rental agreement.
+It’s common for a de facto guarantor to provide the funds on behalf of their tenant to secure the rental agreement.

 Other options include applying to councils or charities for support, with rent guarantees available or a discretionary housing payment (DHP).
 There are also some services that act as guarantors, such as Housing Hand.